steipete/Aspects/README.md

 If we implemented the above requirements using regular OOP there'd be some drawbacks:

-Good OOP says a class should have a single responsibility, however adding on extra *cross-cutting* requirements means a class that is taking on other responsibilites.
+Good OOP says a class should have a single responsibility, however adding on extra *cross-cutting* requirements means a class that is taking on other responsibilities.
 For example you might have a **StoreClient** that is supposed to be all about making purchases from an online store.
 Add in some cross-cutting requirements and it might also have to take on the roles of logging, security and recommendations.
 This is not great because:

 * Our StoreClient is now harder to understand and maintain.
 * These cross-cutting requirements are duplicated and spread throughout our app.